Normalized Wolfe-Powell-type local minimax method for finding multiple unstable solutions of nonlinear elliptic PDEs: Preliminaries

 We remark here that, under certain conditions, similar to Theorem~2.2 in \cite{LZ2001SISC} and Theorem~1.5 in \cite{LZ2002SISC}, the existence of the local minimizer of $E(p(v))$ on a subspace of $S_H$ can be verified by employing the Ekeland's variational principle.
 In addition, Theorem~\ref{thm:lmt0} also indicates an important feature of the LMM, which shows that it can stably find different saddle points and avoid computing those we have found.
 In fact, in order to obtain multiple saddle points, the LMM needs to repeatedly solve the local minimization problem \eqref{eq:minEonM} or the two-level local minimax problem \eqref{eq:minimax} for different choices of $L$, which is usually spanned by some found critical points.
 Under assumptions of Theorem~\ref{thm:lmt0}, a local minimizer of $E$ on $\mathcal{M}$ is a critical point different from those in $L$.
 As a result, Theorem~\ref{thm:lmt0} provides a mathematical justification that the LMM can find unstable saddle points of the functional $E$ in a stable way.

 Virtually, suitable descent algorithms can work for the minimization process in the optimization problem \eqref{eq:minimax} or \eqref{eq:minEonM}.
 As noted above, in traditional LMMs, the steepest descent direction serves as a search direction to numerically solve the local minimax problem \eqref{eq:minimax}.
 While, in this paper, the NWP-LMM will be constructed and analyzed for general descent directions.
-It is worthwhile to point out that the classical NA-LMM \cite{LZ2002SISC,XYZ2012SISC} and NG-LMM \cite{LXY2021CMS} and their mathematical justifications can also be extended to the case of general descent directions by similar process.